gosukiwi/vimo/lessons/lesson-3.md

 character replace command: `r`.
 This is the best for fixing typos.

 Now let's go to lesson 4 by doing `<space>fle4<enter>`.

+# Go-To-Definition
+This is a very handy feature when writing code.
+Vimo includes some bindings for working with `tags`.

+TODO